c-eg/themoviedbapi/README.md

 implementation of the `info.movito.themoviedbapi.tools.TmdbRequestExecutor` interface.

 Your implementation only has to make the call and hand back the raw response.
 If the request fails (e.g. an `IOException`), wrap it in a
 `info.movito.themoviedbapi.tools.TmdbException`.

-Interpreting TMdB status codes and retrying rate-limited requests is handled by the library on top of your executor, so you do not need to deal with that (see `info.movito.themoviedbapi.tools.TmdbApiClient` for more information).
+Interpreting TMdB status codes (e.g. mapping unsuccessful responses to exceptions) is handled by the library on top of your executor, so you do not need to deal with that (see `info.movito.themoviedbapi.tools.TmdbApiClient` for more information).

-Then pass your implementation to `TmdbApi` instead of the API key:
+Then, simply pass your implementation to `TmdbApi` instead of the API key:
 ```java
 TmdbApi tmdbApi = new TmdbApi(new CustomHttpClient());
 ```